 Data Point Targeted Outreach Lower Household Income These vehicle owners likely have fewer resources and may be unable to be without their vehicles for a very lengthy period of time.
 Manufacturers should highlight the availability of services that address this inconvenience-such as free loaner vehicles and mobile repair-and consider offering an incentive.
 No Recent Dealer Service History These vehicle owners may be skeptical of franchised dealers or concerned about being charged for the recall repairs or upsold on other repairs.
 Manufacturers should emphasize that the repair process is free and convenient, and engage independent repair facilities to convey this message to vehicle owners.
 Households with Children These vehicle owners may be particularly inconvenienced by being without a vehicle for an extended period of time.
 Outreach should emphasize free loaner cars, free towing, mobile repair and any child-friendly waiting rooms or other relevant amenities at franchised dealers.
 Outreach should emphasize that passengers are also in danger while the vehicle remains unrepaired.
-Fleets and Owners of Multiple Vehicles These vehicle owners are likely businesses or entities that use their vehicles for business.
-Manufacturers should create customized repair plans with these businesses to minimize disruption to the vehicles owner's business and maximize the number of vehicles repaired in one service appointment.
-Mobile repair may be particularly effective for this segment.
-Pick-up Trucks and Commercial Vans These vehicles may be used for business purposes.
+Fleets and Owners of Multiple Vehicles Dwners of businesses to minimize disruption to the vehicles owner's business and maximize Pick-up Trucks and Commercial Vans These vehicles may be used for business purposes.
 Outreach should emphasize owner conveniences such as convenient repair times or mobile repair, so as to minimize disruption of the vehicle owner's business operations.
 Original Owners These vehicle owners have likely cared for and maintained their vehicles for an extended period of time and have a connection to the vehicle brand.
 Outreach should acknowledge brand loyalty.
 P.O.
 Box Address These vehicle owners may be less likely to receive outreach sent to their P.O.
 Box address.
 Manufacturers should refresh or append their data with non-DMV data sources to try to identify a non-P.O.
 Box address for outreach.
 Sighted More than 50 Miles from Registration Location The registration contact information for these vehicles may be inaccurate, or the vehicle owner may be more dependent on the vehicle for long-range commuting.
 Manufacturers should refresh or append their data with non-DMV data sources and should emphasize owner conveniences such as loaner cars or mobile repair.
-Prior Outreach Attempts These vehicle owners have already been sent-and have not responded to-outreach.
+Prior Outreach Attempts These vehicle owners have already been sent-and have not responded to- outreach.
 Manufacturers should refresh and escalate outreach and refresh this vehicle owner's contact information.